HEADS-project/training/2.Kevoree_Basics/2.HelloWorld++/js/README.md

 > :warning: This tutorial is the sequel of [1.HelloWorld - JavaScript](https://github.com/HEADS-project/training/tree/master/2.Kevoree_Basics/1.HelloWorld/js), be sure to do the previous tutorial first.

+#### Purpose of the HelloWorld++ component
+Now we want to extend the previous [HelloWorld component](https://github.com/HEADS-project/training/tree/master/2.Kevoree_Basics/1.HelloWorld/js) so that you can dynamically change the content of the displayed "Hello, world!" message.
+For that, you will use the Kevoree concept: **dictionary attribute**

 #### Add a dictionary attribute
 In order to give some parameters to a component Kevoree provides a concept called **dictionary attributes**.